How to Start a Dead ATV: Step-By-Step Guide

 That’s where the solenoid comes into play.
 The solenoid is located between the battery and the starter.
 It acts like an electrically operated switch that turns on when it gets a smaller electrical signal from pressing the starter button.

 Each time you press the starter button or turn the key, you should hear the solenoid’s audible “clicking” sound.
 This tells you that the solenoid is getting power from the battery.
 The problem is likely with the solenoid itself.
-Solenoids sometimes won’t fully engage due to internal corrosion.
-In some cases, the problem may be with the actual starter, but this is less common.

 Look for loose, damaged, or corroded wiring.
 Another potential culprit is a faulty starter button or ignition switch, often due to internal corrosion.